DashboardHero/admin-dashboard-starter/README.md

 # Easiest admin dashboard kit in the galaxy!

-Our aim is to simplify SPA development.
-This project is the simplest way to ship a fully working admin dashboard.
+Our aim is to simplify SPA development - ship your admin dashboard today.
 The focus is on stack/architecture/design pattern, and not on aesthetics.
 The design is kept minimal in order to keep this simple, and make it easy to implement your own design.

 We're covering the design part as well - porting major admin frameworks to our admin dashboard starter tech.
 Here's a full list(the more stars, the more work we put in):